jrversteegh/geofun/README.rst

    assert pos1 / org == gcv

-Another example: flying from Kennedy Airport to Amsterdam Schiphol Airport and splitting both a great circle and a rhumbline route into segments
+Another example.
+Flying from Kennedy Airport to Amsterdam Schiphol Airport and splitting both a great circle and a rhumbline route into segments:

 .. code:: python